essawey/Llama-2-and-3/README.md

-# Guitar Repository
+# Llama Repository

-Welcome to the Guitar Repository!
+Welcome to the Llama Repository!
 This repository contains three main Python notebooks that explore historical datasets using state-of-the-art machine learning models.
 Below is an overview of the contents and structure of the repository.

 ## Table of Contents